lplatzman/SFA-algorithm-for-2D-diameter/Analysis.md

 e) Construct a new list of points from the points in the bins.
 Sort the list by $`\theta`$ and pass it to Step 3.

-The points placed in a bin during part (c) lie on a line segment joining the hub to q.
+The modified points placed in a bin during part (c) lie on a line segment joining the hub to q.
 So they are convex combinations of the hub and q, and do not affect the diameter, which remains $`D(\epsilon)`$.

 Since p and p’ are associated with the same bin,